pjz987/pdx-code-guild-adventure/collision-resolution/README.md

   }
 ```

 This one is pretty simple.
 It returns an array of every `Body` that the `KinematicBody` is collidng with, excluding itself.
-You might remember there was a `checkCollisions` method in the `Player` class from the previous example.
-Since that class extended `KinematicBody`, that method was overwritten.
-FIX THIS IT'S DUMB!
+Then, there is an additional method for getting more info about the collision:

 ### `KinematicBody.aabbDetail`